-Physician Assistant Studies (Master of Science)Offered by: Biology
+Physician Assistant Studies (Master of Science)Offered by: Physician Assistant Studies

 The Master of Science degree in Physician Assistant Studies program at SRU prepares students for a rewarding career in a high-demand area of health care, Physician Assistant (PA).
 PA's are trained and licensed to examine patients, diagnose injuries and illnesses, and provide treatment.
-Recently, there has been an unprecedented growth in the PA profession secondary to the increasing need for healthcare providers.
-This innovative PA Program will prepare students to enter one of the fastest growing professions in the nation by offering an interactive curriculum during the first year of study and unique experiences during the second year.
+The recent, unprecedented growth in the PA profession, is reflected in the increasing demand for advanced-practice healthcare providers.
+SRU’s innovative PA Program prepares students to enter one of the fastest growing professions in the nation by offering an interactive curriculum during the first year of study and unique clinical experiences during the second year.

 SRU's Physician Assistant Studies program offers the following highlights:

 - SRU's PA program is one of the most affordable in western Pennsylvania.
 Graduates' starting salaries can be more than the cost of their educational investment.

 - Job Security

 - US News and World Report ranked physician assistant as #2 in the Best Health Care Jobs of 2020 and #3 in 100 Best Jobs.

 - The Bureau of Labor and Statistics estimates the PA Profession will grow 31% between 2019 and 2029.

 - Faculty Expertise